barxilly/DiscordMinigamesBot/readme.md

 - `/minecrafttip` - Get a random minecraft recipe.

+- `/minecraftface` - Get the face of the username you provide.

 ### Realm Code

 - `/realm` - Get the code for the realms server.